alextebbitt/swapi-front-react/README.md

 - Navbar with links to pages for spaceships, planets etc

-- intergration of the extra character into the API.
+- Intergration of the extra character into the API.

 ## Author